 Axolotls are rebels though.
 They hang on to puberty, stay in the water, singing Under the Sea all day, I assume.
 They successfully reproduce without ever morphing into the adult stage.

 And it’s not that they have lost the ability to do so.
 Noooo sir.
-If for some reason the water they live in no longer suits them or if it dries up for some reason, they do what they have to do.
+If the water they live in no longer suits them or if it dries up for some reason, they do what they have to do.

 It must be said, they look really gross as adults.
 Because I wan’t you to keep the cute image you have of them and also don’t want to embarrass them, I’m not going to include a picture of an adult-stage axolotl here.

 Axolotls don’t only stay young because of their youthful souls.
-They posses the freakish ability to grow back limbs and tails.
+They possess the freakish ability to grow back limbs and tails.
 But that’s not all; they can regrow whole organs, including their BRAIN!

 That is why every scientist has an aquarium these days with a couple axolotls in it.
 They hold the secret to immortality!
 OK, maybe not immortality but they could definitely teach us more about healing processes.